swasnik/summer_python/README.md

 ## SUMMER (python)
-Scalable, Universal Mathematical Models in R.
+Scalable, Universal Mathematical Modelling in R.

 This repository is a Python-coded version of the jtrauer/summer repository, coded in R.

 # Philosophical approach